divvun/CorpusTools/docs/docs/index.md

 ## Overview

-*CorpusTools* is a set of tools to manipulate a giellalt corpus in different ways.
+*CorpusTools* is a set of tools to administrate Giellatekno's corpora.

 A few examples: